JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 #### Resumption
 This program saves its progress to a file after each video is processed.
 This allows for a resumption feature which serves three purposes:
 1. If an error occurs, you don't need to start over from the beginning.
-2. When you add new videos to the directory and run this program again, it will skip videos which have already been processed.
+2. When you add new videos and run this program again, it will skip videos which have already been processed.
-3. Merge previous results to create a single combined output file.
+3. Merge a previous result file to create a single combined result file with the new additions.

 To use this resumption feature, supply an result file as an argument when you run the program.\
 This can be done one of two ways: